Philadelphia Flyers Deepen Commitment to Alumni with Hyperbaric Oxygen Therapy Partnership

 HYPERBARIC HEALING: JERRY ROSBURG’S COACHING JOURNEY WITH HYPERBARIC CHAMBERS

+Professional athletes lead incredibly active lives, both on and off the field.
+When they’re not giving it all to the game, they undergo intense training sessions between practices and manage hectic travel schedules.
+This leaves them little time to rest and recover, which can produce debilitating results when coupled with physical injuries.
 As a retired NFL coach with over 40 years of experience in the profession, Jerry Rosburg understands the impact of effective treatment and recovery.
 It’s why he’s become a vocal advocate for Hyperbaric Oxygen Therapy (HBOT), a natural solution using high levels of oxygen in hyperbaric chambers to provide effective, long-term healing to athletes.

 What Is Hyperbaric Oxygen Therapy?